 31. Get a good folding chair.
 There are so many options to choose from, in every color of the rainbow.
 Options include recliners, built-in footrests, double chairs, and chairs with built-in tables and coolers.

 32. Bring a hammock to kick back between the trees.

 33. Get a good tent!
 If you are going to be sleeping in a tent, consider the best option.
 There is a tent for every budget and every family size.
-Choose from multi-room condo-style tents that sleep up to 12 or a self-contained solo tent, for the independent traveller.
-Tents even come in designer colours and patterns, so you are sure to stand out in the woods.
+Choose from multi-room condo-style tents that sleep up to 12 or a self-contained solo tent, for the independent traveler.
+Tents even come in designer colors and patterns, so you are sure to stand out in the woods.

 34. Put together a tent kit.
-It’s going to be your home away from home so bring a doormat, a hand broom and dustpan and a tent light.
+It’s going to be your home away from home so bring a doormat, a hand broom, and dustpan and a tent light.
 There are even collapsible shelving and storage units to keep you organized inside.

 37. Don’t forget a pillow!
-Some sleeping bags come with little portable pillows but Glamping Girl recommends bringing your own full sized pillow for maximum comfort.
+Some sleeping bags come with little portable pillows but Glamping Girl recommends bringing your own full-sized pillow for maximum comfort.

 38. Can’t get away from the office?
 Take the office with you.
-There are plenty of solar powered laptop chargers in case you need to stay connected on your trip.
+There are plenty of solar-powered laptop chargers in case you need to stay connected on your trip.

 40. Stay clean!
 Use biodegradable soaps and shampoos.
 Get a portable shower and shower tent.
 Don’t forget toilet paper, toilet seat covers, wet wipes and hand sanitizer.
 If there are no toilets ladies, there are plenty of gadgets to assist you with bathroom functions in the woods.

 41. Don’t forget your insect repellent, portable bug zapper and citronella candles!
 There is nothing glamorous about big itchy, red welts.